Tagged Image File Format

-The TIFF format was released in the mid-1980s to be a standard image format for saving high-quality color images on multiple computer platforms.
+Aldus Corporation released the TIFF format in the mid-1980s to be a standard image format for saving high-quality color images on multiple computer platforms.
 Although it was widely adopted, the JPEG format surpassed it over the years because it was more efficient and web-friendly.
-Now, the TIFF format is typically used to store photos for editing and printing purposes.
-TIFF files are also commonly seen with the .TIF extension.

-NOTE: The TIFF format was originally developed by Aldus, who merged with Adobe Systems in 1994.
+NOTE: Aldus Corporation merged with Adobe Systems in 1994.

 You can open TIFF files with various image editors since the TIFF format is quite common.
 Some options include Microsoft Photos (Windows), CorelDRAW Graphics Suite (Windows and macOS), Adobe Photoshop (Windows and macOS), and Apple Preview (bundled with macOS).